elliott-king/brian-gh-jobs/README.md

 - Why does the script take so long before it gives you the initial prompt?
 - What are some things we could do to make that part faster?

+# Flask App
+Flask is a python library that will run a server on your computer.
+When you go to a website, you are accessing somebody else's server.
+Here we will run our own locally, that only we can access.

+Install [Flask](https://flask.palletsprojects.com/en/1.1.x/).
+You do not need to create a new project folder.

+You can check if you are inside a Python venv - [here](https://stackoverflow.com/questions/1871549/determine-if-python-is-running-inside-virtualenv) are some different ways to do so.
+YOU SHOULD ONLY BE INSIDE THE VENV WHILE WORKING ON THIS PROJECT.
+Whenever you open a new command line (Windows), it will not be in a venv.
+Terminals in VSCode may or may not be.

+Create a new python file, this will be the Flask app.
+I recommend you try the simple example they have before getting anything more complex.

+Build an app that just has one route - the root `/` (like in the example).
+This app should do a few things when you visit it:
+- Import the `GithubParser` & show the jobs that have been parsed by it.
+- Use at the [url parameters](https://flask.palletsprojects.com/en/1.1.x/quickstart/#the-request-object) for search and limit terms.
+You can use whatever phrase/word you want as the keys.
+  - Filter the displayed results by the search term.
+  - Limit the results by the limit (or 25, whichever is smaller)
+  - Both of these terms are optional
+- Make sure the results are in JSON form.

+Idk how comfortable you are with this, it may be either very easy or very hard.
+If you have troubles, try to break it down as simply as possible (eg, hard-code the initial filter & limit)